fibershot/status-board/README.md

 Not really much to see as of now.
 Thanks.

-todo: cat - meme - .json saving - linebreak for text - commands - UI - help
+todo: cat - meme - .json saving - linebreak for text - help